CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 # Batch Template, Serial Template Definition

-Here, you can configure the default format of the batch number generator for creating batch and serial numbers during the receipt of Purchase and Production Orders.
-This information makes traceability and a batch and serial management process much easier.
-You can set a number generating template that contains important information, e.g. date, time, item number, or prefix.
+You can configure the default format of the batch number generator to create batch and serial numbers during the receipt of Purchase and Production Orders.
+This setup enhances traceability and simplifies the batch and serial management process.
+The number-generating template can include essential details such as date, time, item number, or prefix.

 :::note Path
     Administration → Setup → Inventory → Batch Template Definition